register for email updates

 Perdue appointed Amanda H. Mercier, Ralston’s law partner, in April 2010 to take Doss’s place.

-In 2009, Rep. Doug Collins nominated Ralston to fill a vacancy on the Georgia Supreme Court.
+In 2009, Rep. Doug Collins (now a U.S. congressman) nominated Ralston to fill a vacancy on the Georgia Supreme Court.

 Committee days & travel expenses